Admission to the Accelerated BSN program requires:

 - American Heart Association basic life support certification

-- Immunizations (seasonal flu, hepatitis B, varicella, 2 step TB test or QuantiFERON-TB Gold, measles, mumps, rubella, tetanus, diphtheria, pertussis, COVID-19**)
+- Immunizations (seasonal flu, hepatitis B and titer, varicella and titer, measles, mumps, rubella, tetanus, diphtheria, pertussis, and full vaccination against COVID-19)

-*Oregon State Board of Nursing requires students to undergo a criminal background check.
-Students with a criminal record may not be allowed into a healthcare facility for clinical learning.
-It is not possible to meet the ABSN program objectives without having clinical experiences.
-Therefore, under certain circumstances, students with a criminal or abuse history may have their seat in the ABSN program revoked.
-Students arrested or convicted of a crime are encouraged to review information on how criminal history affects your application and reach out to Sheryl Caddy at firstname.lastname@example.org as needed.
+Students who are unable to validate the above requirements or who have a criminal record might not be allowed into a healthcare facility for clinical learning.
+It is not possible to meet the ABSN program objectives without having clinical experience.
+Therefore, under certain circumstances, students who cannot meet the above requirements or who have a criminal or abuse history may be required to exit the program.
+Students who have been arrested or convicted of a crime are encouraged to review information on how criminal history affects your application and contact Dr. Linda Veltri at email@example.com as needed.